The Highmark Caring Place, begun in 1996, is a program of the Highmark Caring Foundation.

 The first groups met in borrowed space at a school building until December of 1997 when the state-of-the-art Caring Place was dedicated in the middle of downtown Pittsburgh.
 This facility, drawing on the best practices of grieving centers from across the nation, made a statement by its very presence: "Children matter and the grief of children matters."

 Through continued support from Highmark and the community, the Caring Place in Pittsburgh was so successful that a second facility was opened in 2001 in Erie while a third Caring Place was launched two years later just across the river from Harrisburg in Lemoyne.
-In 2009, a fourth site began helping grieving families in the fast-growing Cranberry region north of Pittsburgh.
+In 2009, a fourth site began helping grieving families in the fast-growing Warrendale region north of Pittsburgh.